 We often hear about viral illnesses like the flu, COVID-19, or chickenpox.
 These are primary illnesses-infections that occur first and are usually the main reason someone feels sick.
 However, what happens after or along with these infections often goes unnoticed.

-The body's immune system becomes so weak that it becomes vulnerable to new diseases, which can be even more dangerous than the original one.
+Viral infections may impair local immune defences or damage tissues (such as respiratory mucosa), which can increase susceptibility to secondary bacterial infections.
+Systemic immune suppression occurs only in certain infections or vulnerable populations.
 By becoming aware of secondary bacterial infections, how they develop, and why they matter, we can be better prepared to protect ourselves and others, especially vulnerable populations like children, the elderly, and those with chronic illnesses.

 Continue reading to learn about secondary bacterial infection.

-A secondary bacterial infection is caused by bacteria that occur during or after treatment for another disease, usually viral.
+A secondary bacterial infection occurs during or after a primary illness, most commonly a viral infection, due to changes in host defences or tissue damage caused by the primary disease.
 Unlike primary infections, which arise independently, secondary infections take advantage of the weakened immune system or damaged tissues caused by the primary illness.

 If not promptly diagnosed and treated, these infections can complicate the course of the original disease, prolong recovery, and sometimes lead to serious health issues.